mcguinlu/baby-yoda/README.md

 The instructions below will guide you through building your own Baby Yoda, using the pieces detailed above.
-It can be awkward to get some of the pieces to work together when building up, as they are supported by a brick on the next level up.
+It can be awkward to get some of the pieces to work together when building from the bottom up, as they are supported by a brick on the next level.
 In this case, a useful tip is to try building down (i.e. descending through the steps).

 <img src="babyyoda_instructions.png" width="100%" />